-- On May 15th, 2017, the Company announced the appointment of Dr. Andres Antonius, who is based in Mexico City, and Mr. Junichi Tomono, head of the Speciality Metals and Alloys department of Hanwa, as non-executive directors of the Company.
-The two appointments replace Mr. James Leahy, who has stepped down from the board to pursue other business interests, and Mr. Kiran Morzaria who resigned from his position as Non-Executive Director of the Company earlier this year.
-Mr. Tomono's appointment to the board follows the signing with Hanwa of a strategic partnership and offtake agreement for Sonora.
-Please refer to the press release dated May 15th, 2017 for further details. - On May 15th, 2017, the Company also announced the appointment of Canaccord Genuity Limited as its sole broker with immediate effect.
+- On November 23rd, 2016, the Company announced that Mark Hohnen, Non-Executive Director of the Company, has assumed the role of Chairman.
+James Leahy, interim Non-Executive Chairman, resumed his role as Non-Executive Director of the Company.
+Also on November 23rd, 2016, the Company announced the appointment of Ray Hodgkinson as a Canadian based Non-Executive Director of the Company, replacing Shane Shircliff who has stepped down from this role to pursue other business interests.
+Ray Hodgkinson has substantial public company and natural resource experience.
+He is very familiar with Bacanora having been on its board between 2006 and 2013, prior to its AIM listing. - On May 15th, 2017, the Company announced the appointment of Dr. Andres Antonius, who is based in Mexico City, and Mr. Junichi Tomono, head of the Speciality Metals and Alloys department of Hanwa, as non-executive directors of the Company.
+The two appointments replace Mr. James Leahy, who stepped down from the Board to pursue other business interests, and Mr. Kiran Morzaria who resigned from his position as Non-executive Director of the Company.
+Mr. Tomono's appointment to the board follows the signing of a strategic partnership and offtake agreement for Sonora. - On May 15th, 2017, the Company announced the appointment of Canaccord Genuity Limited as its sole broker with immediate effect.